Tornadoes of 2015: July 27 (Manitoba)

 A tornadic supercell produced an extremely long-lived high-end EF2 tornado that was on the ground for up to three hours as it tracked approximately 80 km across southern Manitoba.
 The tornado moved along a sharp northeasterly path, remaining over very rural areas as they passed near the towns of Pierson, Melita, Tilston, Reston, and Virden.
 Very few structures were impacted in this sparsely populated area, though a few farmsteads sustained some damage.
 Numerous trees and power poles sustained major damage along the storm track, and asphalt was scoured from a highway bridge near Melita.
 No injuries occurred as a result of this tornado and due to the rural nature of the affected area, no significant damage occurred.

 August

-There were 44 tornadoes reported in the U.S. in August, however, 47 were confirmed.

-August 18

-An outbreak of 10 weak tornadoes struck the Chicago and Milwaukee Metro areas.
-Only minor damage was observed from the tornadoes and there were no injuries or fatalities.